monoelh/deep-reinforcement-learning_DDQN_PPO_HER/README.md

 # DDQN-deepRL_in_games
-MLP-framework and DQN-framework for OpanAI's Gym - written in numpy
+MLP-framework and DDQN-framework for OpanAI's Gym - written in numpy

 # Intro